-My alopecia journey has been like a yo-yo: ups and downs, swings and roundabouts, zero hair to full growth to nothingness once more.
+My alopecia areata journey has been like a yo-yo: ups and downs, swings and roundabouts, zero hair to full hair growth to nothingness once more.
 I’ve gone from quick regrowth after Nioxin to having a teeny patch, then watching that bald spot claim my head again.
 But over the years I’ve learned how to stop alopecia areata from spreading; or at least, how to minimize damage.

 Emma’s ‘not a doctor’ disclaimer

 Hi there, I’m an alopecian, I’m not a doctor!
 Any advice I give is based on my own research and personal experiences.
 This site is however reader-supported.
 When you buy through external links, I may earn a tiny affiliate commission.
 Learn more here.